Hippias Major: Hippias meets Socrates

-Hippias, whose business had kept him away from Athens for a long time, arrives in the city to give a lecture at Pheidostratus' school in the next few days.
+Hippias, whose business had kept him away from Athens for a long time, arrives in the city to give a lecture at Phidostratus' schoolroom in the next few days.
 He meets Socrates, and the latter asks him why such a precious and wise man as Hippias has deprived the Athenians of his presence for so long.
 It is, explains the great Sophist, because his native Elis was so in need of his services, and entrusted him with several important diplomatic missions to different cities; notably in Sparta.
 He made use of his travels throughout the Greek world to educate a large number of youth and earn large sums of money.
 One such example was the small town of Inycus, in Sicily, where the modest inhabitants sacrificed a good part of their savings to see their children die educated.

 Could excessive application of the law lead to lawlessness?

 Socrates ironically assures him that this is all admirable.
 And if Hippias has spent such a large part of his time in Sparta, he asks, this must be where he earned the most?
 But Hippias demurs: he did not touch an obolus there.
 It was not because the Spartans did not wish the best possible education for their children, and not because they did not comprehend the true value of Hippias.
 The only reason was that "it is not the inherited usage of the Lacedaemonians to change their laws or to educate their children differently from what is customary."

 However, Socrates emphasized, the law is precisely made for use and happiness of the citizens, two things to which Hippias would have been greatly able to contribute.
 By being too attached to the law and refusing the services of Hippias, the Spartans contradict the aim of their own laws and thus therefore could be considered as being unlawful.
 Hippias agrees.
 Socrates then asks him then how he nevertheless had so much success in this severe city of Laconia.
 It is not, Hippias answers, for his knowledge of arithmetic or astronomy, but rather "They are very fond of hearing about the genealogies of heroes and men, Socrates, and the foundations of cities in ancient times and, in short, about antiquity in general...[these being] beautiful pursuits".